 - The members of the Supervisory Board receive a fixed remuneration of EUR 30,000 for the respective financial year.
-The Chairman of the Supervisory Board receives EUR 75,000 and the Deputy Chairman EUR 50,000. - Supervisory Board members who hold a seat on a committee in accordance with Article 17(1) of the Articles of Association receive further fixed remuneration of EUR 12,500 per committee per year. - The Chairman of a committee receives further fixed remuneration of EUR 30,000 per year, the Deputy Chairman EUR 20,000. - Each Supervisory Board member receives an attendance allowance of EUR 200 to attend a meeting of the Supervisory Board or one of its committees. - The Supervisory Board members are further reimbursed for the expenditure that they incur in connection with performing their duties as members of the Supervisory Board (travel expenses, individual bank-specific further training etc.).
+The Chairman of the Supervisory Board receives EUR 75,000 and the Deputy Chairman EUR 50,000. - Supervisory Board members who hold a seat on a committee in accordance with Article 17(1) of the Articles of Association receive further fixed remuneration of EUR 12,500 per committee per year. - The Chairman of a committee receives further fixed remuneration of EUR 30,000 per year, the Deputy Chairman EUR 20,000. - The members, the Deputy Chairman and the Chairman of the Executive Committee who are also a member, Deputy Chairman or Chairman of the Remuneration Control Committee do not receive remuneration for their work on the Remuneration Control Committee. - Each Supervisory Board member receives an attendance allowance of EUR 200 to attend a meeting of the Supervisory Board or one of its committees. - The Supervisory Board members are further reimbursed for the expenditure that they incur in connection with performing their duties as members of the Supervisory Board (travel expenses, individual bank-specific further training, etc.).